-The hostel building and school building, constructed in 1909, have great representative significance as it is part of over 150 years of Māori education on the current site of the Ōtaki and Porirua Trusts Board offices, Tūroa Kohanga Reo and the Te Wānanga-o-Raukawa Campus.
+The hostel building and school building, constructed in 1909, have great representative significance as it is part of over 150 years of Māori education on the current site of the Ōtaki and Porirua Trusts Board offices, Turoa Kohanga Reo and the Te Wānanga o Raukawa campus.

-The two buildings were built by the Ōtaki and Porirua Trusts Board from an educational endowment set up in 1848 by local Māori, who gifted the land, and who worked in partnership with Governor Sir George Grey and Anglican Bishop, George Selwyn.
+The two buildings were built by the Ōtaki and Porirua Trusts Board from an educational endowment set up in 1848 by local Māori who gifted the land and who worked in partnership with Governor Sir George Grey and Anglican Bishop, George Selwyn.

 In 1903 the original hostel and school were burned down.
 In 1907 the administration of the endowment was taken from the Church Missionary Society and given to the newly formed Ōtaki and Porirua Trusts Board.
-The Ōtaki and Porirua Empowering Act 1907 enabled the trust to build a new hostel and classrooms.
+The Ōtaki and Porirua Empowering Act 1907 enabled the Trust to build a new hostel and classrooms.

-The old school building situated on Te Rauparaha Street, Ōtaki is currently leased to Tūroa Kohanga Reo.
-The hostel building, housing the Board offices and Boardroom is part of a shared arrangement as part of the Boards lease to Te Wānanga-o-Raukawa.
+The old school building situated on Te Rauparaha Street, Ōtaki is currently leased to Turoa Kohanga Reo.
+The hostel building, housing the Board offices and Boardroom is part of a shared arrangement as part of the Boards lease to Te Wānanga o Raukawa.